High precision heavy-boson-jet substructure with energy correlators: Derivation of the dihadron factorization

 Using \eqs{frag_func_res}{frag_func_prelim}, this fragmentation function admits the following operator definition

 and likewise for the anti-quark fragmentation function:

 Upon performing the residual momentum integration, the transverse position of the $\chi_n(0)$ operator is set to $b_\perp$.
 In \eq{frag_func} we wrote this in the standard form by also bringing in the label momentum into the Fourier transform and neglecting the $\cO(\lambda)$ residual components $\tn_{2,1}\cdot k$ relative to $\omega_{a,b}$.
+To see this, first note that~\cite{Bauer:2002nz}